 - The Lost Coast – This pristine stretch of coastline is called “Lost” because it is ruggedness and isolation.
 It is so daunting, the road engineers left it alone.
 The southern end begins where Highway 1 ditches the coast and heads inland to meet Highway 101, and the northern end is generally considered where the Eel River Valley meets the ocean.
 It’s roughly 75 miles of untamed coastline.
 There is a 100-mile paved loop through Petrolia and Honeydew that lets you experience the sheer ruggedness of this stretch of coastline from your car.
 It is still one of my absolute favorites drives, and it begins virtually at my doorstep.
 Two pieces of the Lost Coast, the King Range Wilderness and the Sinkyone Wilderness, contain some pristine hiking and backpacking opportunities.

 - Highway 1 – This is one of the most scenic highways in the country.
 Highway 1 splits off from 101 just north of the Golden Gate, and the section through Point Reyes National Seashore is lovely.
 But it gets even better as you head through northern Sonoma County and on into Mendocino.
 In many places it feels like the road barely clings to the coast, as the cliff drops off next to you straight into the Pacific.
+If you come for just one reason, visit coastal northern California to drive Highway 1.

 - Ferndale – Affectionately known as the Victorian Village, Ferndale is a tiny town with a big reputation.
 The buildings of Main Street are straight out of 1900.
 As it is my hometown, I too often take it for granted.
 Ferndale has been featured in numerous travel magazines and web publications.
 To me it is simply home, but every summer I am reminded that it is a destination.
 People visit from all over the globe.
 Ferndale is (was?) even featured at Legoland California, alongside model cityscapes of New York and San Francisco.
-Yeah…we’re that awesome.
+We’re that awesome.

 Coastal northern California is my stomping grounds; it is the place I will always call home.
 Too often I take the beauty of our isolated pocket of the world for granted, forgetting that it draws tourists from around the world.
 It isn’t a place that is on many people’s radar, but it really should be.
 The area has a lot to offer.